hfzdzakii/Dicoding-AirQualityAnalysisData/README.md

 Streamlit Cloud Community link : [Here](https://dicoding-dataanalysisproject-ga7suelumbbcjtkmymikeq.streamlit.app/)

-Feel free to wake up the project if it deactivated automatically due to inactivity
+Feel free to wake up the project if it deactivated automatically due to inactivity.

 ## Or, You Can Pull The Docker Image
 ```